When given the right curriculum and opportunities children are able to develop at their maximum potential.

 This activity is introduced to children between the age of 3 to 6 years.

-This activity introduces children to different sewing activities that help them develop refine motor skills.
+This activity introduces children to different sewing activities that help them develop and refine motor skills.

 - Weaving and Knitting:

 This activity is introduced to children between 3 to 6 years.
-Weaving and Knitting activities help children develop concentration, independence, and refine motor skills.
+Weaving and Knitting activities help children develop concentration, and independence, as well as refine motor skills.